-All participation shall be voluntary, with written parent/legal guardian consent for children in grades K through 8.
+All participation shall be voluntary, with written parent/legal guardian consent for children in grades K through 12.

-Employees are cautioned against giving the impression to students that the purpose of selling items (e.g., "scratch off" cards, holiday wrappings, etc.) or paying a fee is to defray a portion of the District's educational program.
-At no time should a student's participation in an educational activity include such sales or fees.
-In addition, it is imperative that employees not direct the proceeds of any legitimate sales activity in their own personal accounts.
-These activities may jeopardize the student's right to participate in the educational program on a tuition and/or fee-free basis.
-Further, employees engaged in such activities may be held personally liable.
+Employees shall not advise students that the purpose of selling items (e.g., "scratch off" cards, holiday wrappings, etc.) or paying a fee is to defray a portion of the District's educational program.
+In addition, it is imperative that the proceeds of any legitimate sales activity not be deposited in personal savings or checking account.
+Under no circumstances will checks be written out to a specific staff member.
+Employees engaged in such activities may be held personally liable.